husain24524/husain24524.github.io/images/additions.md

+comment in day1 page and navbar, and display photos

+add feedback to resourcebar

+add asatezaTR

+add favicon everywher

 add text for maktabat and admin create link to saahat

-add asatezaTR

 create new feedback modal and
 make feedback modal appear at bottom right of page